 Did you know that trucking companies have teams of lawyers and insurance adjusters?
 Those teams work to protect the trucking company’s interest.
 They try to settle claims as quickly as possible with minimal hassle – and for as little money as possible.

 While your medical bills continue to mount, they’ll likely offer a lowball settlement.
 They hope you’ll take it without a second thought.
-Unfortunately, that dollar amount may not even come close to taking care of the expenses you are going to be left with after an accident.
+Unfortunately, that dollar amount may not even come close to taking care of the expenses you are going to be left with after the truck accident.

-Truck Crashes Are More Severe and Claims Are More Complex
+Truck Crashes Are More Severe, Leading to More Complex Claims

 Truck accidents are much more complex than other types of vehicle accidents.
 They can cause much more serious and extensive injuries to victims.

 Getting fair compensation is never easy after a truck accident.
-You need someone to protect your rights – like the attorneys at Derek L. Hall, PC.
+You need someone to protect your rights – like the Mississippi personal injury attorneys at Derek L. Hall, PC.

-Leading Causes of 18-Wheeler and Other Truck Wrecks in Mississippi
+Leading Causes of 18-Wheeler Accidents and Other Truck Accidents in Mississippi

 A variety of factors contribute to truck accidents on Mississippi roads.
 Many of the roads that crisscross the state are rural roads.
 Rural roads can be more dangerous for drivers.
 In fact, rural roads are four times more deadly for drivers than city streets.